claudiupusuc/retail-service/README.md

 **`In order to be able to see the order confirmation email be sent, you also need to update the sendgrid key and fromEmail inside the application properties file.`

-### Features
-* Persistence of products in a database.
-* Searching for products.
-* Creating a cart of products and adding to that cart.
-* Placing an order with the products from a cart taking into consideration the product availability.
-* Notify the user who placed the order via email with his order number.
-* Ability to search for a placed order by the order number.
-* Reporting API:
-  * Top 5 best selling products today
-  * Least sold products this month (Specify how many).
-  * A day by day breakdown of the sale amount (between two dates).

 ### Architecture
 The project is structured so that most packages inside the root `app` package are features.
 Each package has an interface with the operations it exposes to any caller outside.
 This interfaces is named `operations`.